pure-chance/greed/paper/paper.typ

 Adjacent to all this, notice that the blue band for normal states corresponds to the white band on the normal rolls, signifying that when you have even a little advantage, you should aim to end the game on that turn.
 This implies that the game is very endgame focused, and the aim is to gain an advantage and end the game is fast as possible.

 == The Opening
 Looking instead at the normal states, notice that the payoffs for normal states are _slightly_ skewed towards the active player.
 This means that in the early game, it's good to be "in the drivers seat", even if you're slightly behind.
-Of course this means that when you roll, now the opponent may be the one with the slight edge.

 == Optimal Action Oddities
 From an optimal action perspective, we see linear gradients, which is intuitive.
 After all, the goal is to either get as close to the maximum (for normal states) or between the opponent and the max (for terminal states).
 What's interesting are the edges, which tend to have odd values.
 In the terminal states with high $n$, we get some bizarre artifacts, likely a result of compounding floating-point precision errors.